-- Eye disease: Cataract (CKCS); Multifocal retinal dysplasia (MRD) (CKCS); Progressive retinal atrophy (PRA) (Min Poodle)
+- Eye disease: Cataract (HC) (CKCS) (annual testing) (Multifocal retinal dysplasia (MRD) (CKCS) (litter screening); Progressive retinal atrophy (PRA) (Min Poodle) (annual testing)

-- Hip dysplasia (malformation of the hip joint causing pain and disability) breed mean score CKCS 15, Min Poodle 10 (parents should be lower)
+- Hip dysplasia: breed mean score CKCS 15, Min Poodle 10 (parents should be lower)

 - Heart Scheme (CKCS) dogs should only be bred if no heart murmur at two and a half years and grandparents free from murmur at five years.